 - Travel abroad – This takes quite a bit of planning and costs, but it is really worth it.
 Book a beautiful location in advance and surprise your sweetheart with a romantic getaway to another country.
 Visit some famous places, do some shopping, and try local food!

 - A Hot-Air Balloon Ride – This is really fun and incredibly romantic date!
-You will have thrilling experience and will get to enjoy the fantastic view.
+You will have a thrilling experience and will get to enjoy the fantastic view.
 Pack a picnic basket with some champagne with you and enjoy your meal high up in the air.
 Don’t forget to take warm clothes because it can be rather cold up in the air.

 - Attend the Concert of Your Favorite Band – Can there be anything better than live music played by your favorite band?
 Especially if you get to visit the concert together with your sweetheart.
 Or you can pick a club with live performances (rock or jazz).
-You will spend awesome time together and will have great memories of the event.
+You will spend an awesome time together and will have great memories of the event.

-- A Day in the Spa – Spend a relaxing day in the spa together.
+- A Day in the Spa – Spend a relaxing day at the spa together.
 Enjoy various spa procedures together.
 Treat your body and senses to an enjoyable experience.
-A lot of spas provide discounts for couples on Valentine’s Day.
+A lot of spas provide discounts for couples on Day.
 Have a full body massage or face treatments, or both!
 This is a perfect day if you take your relationship seriously or want to take it to the next level.

 - Book a Hotel Room – If you don’t have a chance to get away from the city book a room in a nice hotel where you will be away from kids, dirty dishes and all the cares of your life.
 Imagine you are on vacation together.
 Many hotels have some Valentine’s specials so check out the options.
 You can be treated to a delightful three-course meal at the hotel restaurant or enjoy some in-room champagne service.